NYC Mayor Adams gets split decision in battle against rats - NewsBreak

 Adams said he pays an exterminator monthly and spent $7,000 a year ago to keep the property rodent-free and produced receipts showing that he continued to rely on outside expertise to assure the his property would remain free of rats.

 Before he became mayor, Adams, as the Brooklyn borough president, was known for his dislike of rats.
-He famously turned stomachs when he demonstrated a trap for reporters that relied on a bucket filled with a vinegary, toxic soup to drown rats lured by the scent of food.
-For New York City mayor, his war on rats becomes personal
+He famously turned stomachs when he demonstrated a trap for reporters that relied on a bucket filled with a vinegary, toxic soup to drown rats lured by the scent of food .

 The trap wasn’t very effective, nor was every other attempt by previous mayors to vanquish the city’s rat population.